Length Spectrum Rigidity for piecewise analytic Bunimovich Billiards: Proof of the Stadium Rigidity Theorem

 \subsection{Induced Periodic Trajectories}

-Unfolding a stadium $\Omega\in \cM^\omega_s$, we obtain a channel of consecutive cells isometric to $\Omega$.
+Unfolding a stadium $\Omega\in \cM^\omega_{s, b}$, we obtain a channel of consecutive cells isometric to $\Omega$.
 We denote the $k$-th cell by $\Omega^k$, whose below curve is $\Gamma_1^k$ with left endpoint $P_{14}^k$, and above curve is $\Gamma_2^k$ with right endpoint $P_{23}^k$.
-Using this unfolding technique, we first construct periodic billiard trajectories of essential period 2.
+Using this unfolding technique, we first construct periodic billiard trajectories of induced period two.

 \begin{lemma} For any sufficiently large $n\ge 1$, there exists a period two palindromic trajectory (see Fig.~\ref{fig:unfolding2})

 for the induced billiard map on $\Gamma_1\cup \Gamma_2$, such that $A_n\in \Gamma_1^0$ and $B_n\in \Gamma_2^n$.
 Moreover, as $n\to \infty$, \beq \os_n=\frac{Q}{n\cK_{14}} + \cO\left(\frac{1}{n^2}\right), \ \text{and} \ \ \ot_n=\frac{Q}{n\cK_{23}} + \cO\left(\frac{1}{n^2}\right), \eeq where $Q$ is the quotient given by \eqref{quotient rect}, $\cK_{14}$ is the absolute curvature of $\Gamma_1$ at $P_{14}$, and $\cK_{23}$ is the absolute curvature of $\Gamma_2$ at $P_{23}$. \end{lemma}